chelseammatta/nopd-cad-data-analysis/README.md

 ## Skills Demonstrated

 - SQL, Data Cleaning, Categorization, Data Modeling, Response Time Analysis, Geospatial Prep, Data Documentation

+## Notes on Data Tables

+- During this project, I created multiple intermediate and cleaned tables.
+- Some tables may have been archived, renamed, or deleted after completed analysis.
+- Queries reference those tables as they existed at the time of analysis.
+- Query structure remains intact; this project is reproducible if table names reflect your own accurate ones.

 *This project is ongoing.
 Updates and improvements will be regularly added to this repository.*